lewislarsen/youtube-channel-notifier/README.md

 - Simpler setup for you

 ### Does it work with private/unlisted videos?
-No, we can only detect publicly available videos that appear in the channel's RSS feed.
+No, we can only detect publicly available videos that appear in the channel's public RSS feed.

 ### Can I get notifications for livestreams?
-By default, livestreams are filtered out.
-If you want to receive notifications for livestreams, you can edit the `config/excluded-video-words.php` file and remove 'live' and 'LIVE' from the skip terms.
+By default, we attempt to filter out livestreams.
+If you want to receive notifications for (likely) livestreams, you can edit the `config/excluded-video-words.php` file and remove 'live' and 'LIVE' from the skip terms.

 ### Does it support platforms other than YouTube?
-Not yet.
-Currently, the application is designed specifically for YouTube creators.
+There are no plans to support platforms other than YouTube.

 ### How can I request a new notification channel?
-We'd love to hear your ideas!
-Open an issue in the repository and we'll consider adding more notification options.
+Please create an issue in the repository and I'll get back to you.

 ## Support & Community

-If you encounter any issues or have ideas for improvements, please open an issue on our repository.
-We're always looking for ways to make YouTube Channel Notifier better for everyone!
+If you encounter any issues or have ideas for improvements, please open an issue.

 ## Contributing

-Contributions are warmly welcomed!
-If you'd like to help improve the project, please feel free to submit a Pull Request and we'll review it as soon as possible.
+Contributions are welcomed!
+If you'd like to help improve the project, please feel free to submit a Pull Request, and I'll give it a read as soon as I can.

+I ask that any PRs have tests included (where relevant).
+We want to make sure this tool is reliable.

 ## Testing